• Home

 Joan, Ann and Dietmar

 Swen was a dashing German electrical engineer and entrepreneur in his forties.
-He had traveled all over the world, was brilliant and equally fascinating.
-His 87-year-old father Dietmar, a nautical engineer and designer, was traveling with him.
+He had traveled all over the world and was brilliant and equally fascinating.
+His 87-year-old father, Dietmar, a nautical engineer and designer, was traveling with him.

 Can we say POSH?

-Our room “butler” Natalia hailed from Odessa, Ukraine, and her assistant Larry was Filipino.
-Natalia delivered our breakfast each morning, canapes in the late afternoon, turned down our bed and left us chocolates every evening.
-We had booked the cruise at a discounted rate, but our experience was très elegant!
+Our room “butler”, Natalia, hailed from Odesa, Ukraine, and her assistant, Larry, was Filipino.
+Natalia delivered our breakfast each morning, canapes in the late afternoon, turned down our bed, and left us chocolates every evening.
+We had booked the cruise at a discounted rate on Vacations to Go, but our experience was très elegant!

 Baby Boomer Travel | Cruising | Breakfast in our suite - Cunard Queen Elizabeth

-There were activities galore on the ship including afternoon high tea, e-lessons, card games, trivia, dance classes, fruit, fruit carving, lectures, spa treatments, whiskey tastings, and nightly shows.
-The ship is more regal than glitzy, unlike the more theme-park oriented cruise lines.
+Activities ranged from daily afternoon high tea, e-lessons, card games, trivia, dance classes, fruit, fruit carving, lectures, spa treatments, whiskey tastings, and nightly shows.
+The ship is more regal than glitzy.
+It does not have a theme park atmosphere like other cruise companies.
 I prefer it that way as it is so much classier.

 Rebecca having tea aboard the Queen Elizabeth

-Rebecca having high tea on Cunard Queen Elizabeth
+Rebecca having high tea on the Cunard Queen Elizabeth

 Please click on the images below of the Queen Elizabeth to view them full size.